Teacher protests across US won’t happen here, governor says

 TRENTON, N.J.
-(AP) — Teachers in Arizona, Colorado and elsewhere across the country have marched in a push for more funding, but in New Jersey, Gov. Phil Murphy is proposing higher school aid.
+(AP) — Teachers in Arizona, Colorado and elsewhere across the country have marched in a push for more funding, but in New Jersey Gov. Phil Murphy is proposing about $283 million in new school aid and says that kind of pushback won’t happen on his watch.

 The protests and strikes stem from teachers’ calls for higher pay and more resources and have in some states resulted in concessions from Republican officials who had been reluctant to raise taxes to finance greater funding.

-But New Jersey has among the highest paid teachers in the country and elected Murphy, a progressive Democrat.
+But New Jersey has among the highest paid teachers in the country and elected Murphy, a progressive Democrat, whose core campaign pledge was boosting state aid to schools.
+The higher aid is also a window into how Murphy aims to address one of the state’s biggest issues: sky-high property taxes.

-One of his core campaign pledges was boosting state aid to schools.
-The higher aid is also a window into how Murphy aims to address the state’s sky-high property taxes.
+Murphy won election with help the state’s biggest teacher’s union and has pointed to the protests in other states this week in a speech to mark his 100th day in office.

 Most Read Nation & World Stories